NielsBongers/coupled-simulated-annealing-rust/README.md

 ## Installation

 Simply clone the repo and run ```cargo run --release```. ```main.rs``` has an example ready using some convenience functions, and can directly be modified.

+## Motivation

+I came across this paper while studying simulated annealing algorithms and liked it a lot.
+It's a great idea, based on thermodynamic concepts (multiple connected thermodynamic heat baths), and once you get the idea, very intuitive.
+I was also curious if I could implement everything using generics in Rust: this is my first time using them.
+Having an excuse to explore ```Arc/Mutex/Barrier``` concepts in parallel Rust was also a major reason to look into this.